MIB Payout Examples | Uninsured/Untraced Driver Accidents

 You may also wish to speak to a solicitor.
 This is not mandatory, but it may make the claims process easier.
 They may arrange a medical assessment for you.
 The resulting report could act as evidence.

 This may sound like a long process to go through.
 Let us help you.
 Our advisors are on hand 24/7 to give you free legal advice.
 They can even connect you with a solicitor from our panel.
-To find out how we can help with MIB claims, get in touch.
+Get in touch to find out how we can help with MIB claims.

 Talk To Us About A No Win No Fee MIB Claim

-In the event of the claim’s success, you pay a fee off the top of your settlement.
-This is a small percentage (capped by law) that covers the cost of using a solicitor’s services.
+In the event of the claim’s success, you pay a fee from your settlement.
+This small percentage (capped by law) covers the cost of using a solicitor’s services.

 Our advisors provide free advice on a 24/7 basis.
 This is done with zero obligation.
 They can even connect you to a solicitor from our panel.
 To find out more, consider: